nathankellenicki/nuimojs/README.md

 ##### on("swipe", callback(direction))

 Triggered when the user swipes in a direction on the central pad.
-Direction can be one of: Nuimo.Direction.LEFT, Nuimo.Direction.RIGHT, Nuimo.Direction.UP, or Nuimo.Direction.DOWN.
+Direction can be one of: Nuimo.Swipe.LEFT, Nuimo.Swipe.RIGHT, Nuimo.Swipe.UP, or Nuimo.Swipe.DOWN.

 Individual events are also triggered: "swipeLeft", "swipeRight", "swipeUp", "swipeDown".
 No direction is passed to the callback for these events.

+##### on("touch", callback(area))

+Triggered when the user touches an area on the central pad.
+Area can be one of: Nuimo.Area.LEFT, Nuimo.Area.RIGHT, Nuimo.Area.TOP, or Nuimo.Area.BOTTOM.

+Individual events are also triggered: "touchLeft", "touchRight", "touchTop", "touchBottom".
+No area is passed to the callback for these events.

 ##### on("rotate", callback(amount))